Including OWASP ModSecurity Core Rule Set

 What follows is a series of tags assigned to the rule.
 They are included along with every alert message.
 These tags often classify the type of attack.
 These references can, for example, be used for analysis and statistics.
 Towards the end of the alarm comes three additional values, hostname, uri and unique_id, that more clearly specify the request (the unique_id, already listed by Apache, is somewhat redundant).

-With this, we have covered the full alert message that led to the inbound anomaly score of 5.
-That was only a single request with a single alert.
-Let's generate more alerts.
+Now the alerts above were only triggered by a single request.
+Let’s generate more alerts.
 Nikto is a simple tool that can help us in this situation.
-It's a security scanner that has been around for ages.
-It's not very proficient, but it is fast and easy to use.
+It’s a security scanner that has been around for ages.
+It’s not very proficient, but it is fast and easy to use.
 Just the right tool to generate alerts for us.
 Nikto may still have to be installed.
 The scanner is, however, included in most distributions.

 $> nikto -h localhost